 Dr. Rick Strassman has suggested the powerful psychedelic DMT, which occurs naturally in the body, may be responsible for NDEs in higher doses.

 People who take DMT often say they are transported to a spirit world and they even become convinced it’s a real place.
-After hearing reports about spirit beings, elves, and sexual abuse by aliens, I’m personally convinced these are nothing more than hallucinations, but DMT has demonstrated that natural chemicals can trigger convincing spiritual experiences.
+Their reports about spirit beings, elves, and sexual abuse by aliens has convinced that these are nothing more than hallucinations, but DMT has demonstrated that natural chemicals can trigger convincing spiritual experiences.

 11. Why are people with elevated levels of carbon dioxide more likely to have an NDE?